metablaster/WindowsFirewallRuleset/README.md

 with relevant reference document.
-2. If you would like to suggest new rules or improving existing ones, but you can't push an update here, please open new issue here on github and provide details prefferably with documentation.
+2. If you would like to suggest new rules or improving existing ones, but you can't push an update here, please open new issue here on github and provide details preferably with documentation.
 3. To contribute rules, it is also important that each rule contains good description of it's purpose, when a user clicks on a rule in firewall GUI he wants to see what this rule is about and easily conclude whether to enable/disable the rule